PART 1

 “ I use pesticides to kill pests and fungi that are now stubborn in my farms.
 I cannot live without using them because I will have no yields.”

 He says that he buys the pesticides from a local agrovet.
-Asked if he is aware of any dangers, he says no one has told him about the harmful effects of the pesticides he uses.
+He asked if he was aware of any dangers, and he said no one had told him about the harmful effects of the pesticides he used.

 “No one has ever talked to me about the dangers, I just want to get rid of the pests that are now very stubborn,” he says.